clemsos/writings/_quora/2013-01-16-Which-language-learning-program-is-more-effective-Pimsleur-or-Rosetta-Stone.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Which language learning program is more
+    Which language learning program is more
     effective: Pimsleur or Rosetta Stone? - Quora
 ---